gelicia/tweetSkirt/README.md

 The configTEMP.js should be whereever the API is hosted (in case you end up breaking this up into two servers).
 Remove the TEMP on save.

-The loginConfigTEMP.js should have a salt and whatever your chosen password plus the salt ends up being after being md5 hashed.
-Remove the TEMP on save.
+The loginConfigTEMP.js is in two places and both files need different things.
+The loginConfig in the public directory just needs the salt.
+The loginConfig outside of it should have whatever your chosen password plus the salt ends up being after being md5 hashed.
+Remove the TEMP on save on both.

 Be sure to host this site under SSL.
 I haven't gotten that setup yet but I will when I go to host this remotely.